Psychiatric Pharmacy Residency

 The PGY2 psychiatric pharmacy residency at The University of Kansas Health System is tailored to the interests and the career goals of each resident.
 The residency year is organized into rotational and longitudinal experiences as described below.

-- Inpatient child and adolescent psychiatry (8 weeks)
+- Child and adolescent inpatient psychiatry (7 weeks)

 Elective rotational experiences